What is VOICES?

 The VOICES consortium

-The VOICES project is led by a consortium of six researchers from three universities in Germany and the UK, each bringing a unique disciplinary background and expertise to the project
+The VOICES project is led by a consortium of five researchers from three universities in Germany and the UK, each bringing a unique disciplinary background and expertise to the project

 Anke Fiedler